chaoge525/soafee_demo/documentation/manual/validation.rst

     * `Container Engine Tests`_
     * `K3s Orchestration Tests`_ (testing single K3s node)
 * Virtualization architecture:
+    * Control VM:

       * `Container Engine Tests`_
       * `K3s Orchestration Tests`_ (testing K3s server on the Control VM,
         connected with a K3s agent on the Guest VM)
       * `Xen Virtualization Tests`_
+    * Guest VM:

+      * `Container Engine Tests`_

 The tests are built as a |Yocto Package Test|_ (ptest), and implemented using the |Bash Automated Test System|_ (BATS).

+Run-time integration tests are not included on an EWAOL distribution image by default, and must instead be included explicitly.
+See :ref:`manual_build_system_run_time_integration_tests` within the Build System documentation for details on how to include the tests.

 Running the Tests
 =================

-In order to run the run-time validation tests, they must first be included on the EWAOL distribution image.
-See the
-:ref:`Reproduce Guide <user_guide/reproduce:Reproduce>` for guidance on
-including the tests.

-After booting the image, they can be run using the ptest framework via:
+If the tests have been included on the EWAOL distribution image, they may be run via the ptest framework, using the following command after booting the image and logging in:

 .. code-block:: console